-Several recent studies find evidence for growth in size of galaxies from redshift 2-3 to the present (Daddi et al. 2005; Trujillo et al. 2006; Longhetti et al. 2007; Trujillo et al. 2007; Cimatti et al. 2008; van Dokkum et al. 2008).
-Evidence is especially strong for the most massive early-type galaxies which have increased in size by a factor 4.3 since $z \sim 2.3$.
-There is also evidence that latetype systems have increased their size 2.6 times over the same z interval (Buitrago et al. 2008).
+Several recent studies find evidence for growth in size of galaxies from redshift 2-3 to the present (Daddi et al. 2005; Trujillo et al. 2006, 2007; Longhetti et al. 2007; Cimatti et al. 2008; van Dokkum et al. 2008).
+Evidence is especially strong for the most massive early-type galaxies which have increased in size by a factor of 4.3 since $z \sim 2.3$.
+There is also evidence that late-type systems have increased their size 2.6 times over the same z interval (Buitrago et al. 2008).
 Scenarios have been proposed to explain this size evolution including environmentally dependent and independent processes.
-The most likely and accepted mechanism involves growth from dry minor mergers (Bell et al. 2005; van Dokkum 2005) belived to be more efficient for increasing the size than the stellar mass of galaxies.
-Consideration of this scenario and the fact that the number of compact objects is almost non-existent at z=0 (Fernández Lorenzo et al. 2011), leads to the expectation of an increase with redshift in the number of galaxies with minor companions.
-However the fraction of galaxies with satellites appears to remain constant from $z\sim2$ to the present (Mármol-Queraltó et al. 2012).
+While a part of the size growth could be explained by the addition over time of larger galaxies (Carollo et al. 2013), the most likely and accepted mechanism involves growth from dry minor mergers (Bell et al. 2005; van Dokkum 2005) believed to be more efficient for increasing the size than the stellar mass of galaxies.
+Consideration of this scenario and the fact that the number of compact objects is almost non-existent at z = 0 (Fernández Lorenzo et al. 2011) leads to the expectation of an increase with redshift in the number of galaxies with minor companions.
+However, the fraction of galaxies with satellites appears to remain constant from $z \sim 2$ to the present (Mármol-Queraltó et al. 2012).
 Different mechanisms, depending on the galaxy mass, would be needed if secular processes are responsible for the growth in galaxy size.
 For the most massive galaxies, growth in size would be driven by quasar feedback which could remove huge amounts of cold gas from the central regions thereby inducing an expansion of the stellar distribution.
-On the other hand less massive galaxies would undergo adiabatic expansion as a consequence of mass loss driven by stellar winds and supernova explosions (Fan et al. 2008).
-In both cases a significant evolution of the velocity dispersion (larger at high redshift) is predicted for both small and large galaxies.
-The evidence so far shows only mild evolution in velocity dispersion (Cenarro & Trujillo 2009; Cappellari et al. 2009; Martinez-Manso et al. 2011).
+On the other hand, less massive galaxies would undergo adiabatic expansion as a consequence of mass-loss driven by stellar winds and supernova explosions (Fan et al. 2008).
+In both cases, a significant evolution of the velocity dispersion (larger at high redshift) is predicted for both small and large galaxies.
+The evidence so far shows only mild evolution in velocity dispersion (Cappellari et al. 2009; Cenarro & Trujillo 2009; Martinez-Manso et al. 2011).

-If the observed differences are real and if they are due to environmental influences then comparisons at low redshift of the stellar mass-size relation for galaxies in different environments might shed some light on this interpretation.
+If the observed differences are real and if they are due to environmental influences, then comparisons at low redshift of the stellar mass-size relation for galaxies in different environments might shed some light on this interpretation.
 Previous environmental studies of the stellar mass-size relation were made by comparing field and cluster early-type galaxies.
-Most of them find no dependence of the stellar mass-size relation with environment at both local (Maltby et al. 2010) and high redshift (Rettura et al. 2010; Valentinuzzi et al. 2010b).
-However, Cimatti et al. (2008) found a different stellar mass-size relation for cluster and field galaxies at redshift ~1.
-Cluster early-type galaxies seem to be located closer to the stellar mass-size relation at z=0 than those located in low density environments, which present smaller sizes at high-redshift.
-In addition Cooper et al. (2012) found that early-type systems in higher density regions tend to be more extended than their counterparts in low-density environments.
-In the case of late-type galaxies Maltby et al. (2010) find evidence for environmental dependence on the stellar mass-size relation.
-However this evidence is marginal (2σ) and only for intermediate/low stellar masses.
+Most of them find no dependence on the stellar mass-size relation with environment at both local (Maltby et al. 2010; Huertas-Company et al. 2012) and high redshift (Rettura et al. 2010; Valentinuzzi et al. 2010b).
+However, Cimatti et al. (2008) found a different stellar mass-size relation for cluster and field galaxies at redshift ~ 1 .
+Cluster early-type galaxies seem to be located closer to the stellar mass-size relation at z = 0 than those located in low-density environments, which present smaller sizes at high redshift.
+In addition, Cooper et al. (2012) found that earlytype systems in higher density regions tend to be more extended than their counterparts in low-density environments.
+In the case of late-type galaxies, Maltby et al. (2010) find evidence for environmental dependence on the stellar mass-size relation.
+However, this evidence is marginal (2σ) and only for intermediate/low stellar masses.
 The most massive spirals follow the same stellar mass-size relation in field and cluster environments.
-They claim that there is a population of spirals containing extended disks only in the field.
+They claim that there is a population of spirals containing extended discs only in the field.